tenny314159/dualreward/README.md

 ### 📦 `predict_all.py`
 Batch prediction script for large-scale datasets.
 Can generate distractors for all cloze test questions in a dataset (train, validation, test sets, etc.) at once, improving processing efficiency.

-### 🎯 `predict_race.py`
-Prediction script specifically designed for RACE-style cloze tests.
-Tailored to the structure and requirements of the RACE dataset to generate suitable distractors for this type of question.

-### 🛠️ `process_race.py`
-Handles preprocessing of the RACE dataset.
-Includes tasks such as data cleaning, extracting key information (paragraphs, questions, answers), and format conversion, transforming raw data into a standardized form suitable for downstream processes.

 # DualReward：A Dynamic Reinforcement Learning Framework for Cloze Tests Distractor Generation